ii0/nginx-waf/README.md

 ### Run command

+You can download the image from Docker Hub, or built it.
 To run the image execute this command:

 ```shell
 $ docker run -d -t -i \